When Large Vision-Language Models Meet Person Re-Identification

 where $v_{reid}$ is the encoding of the \texttt{<REID>} token, $y^{c}$ is the camera ID corresponding to the image $x$.
 However, this late supplementation strategy may affect the visual model weakly.
-We thus try to transfer the usage of camera embeddings to the input of visual model, where the camera embeddings are added to the patch embeddings $x^p$.
-We evaluate the two variants and discuss their influences in Sec.~\ref{subsec:ablation}.
+We thus try to transfer the usage of camera embeddings to the input of the visual model, where the camera embeddings are added to the patch embeddings $x^p$.
+We evaluate and discuss the two variants in Sec.~\ref{subsec:ablation}.